StarKRE22/Atomic/Docs/Entities/Entities/Entity.md

 ## 🧩 Modules

-Each module represents a logical subset of the `IEntity` interface.
+Each module represents a logical subset of the `Entity` class.
 Click the links to dive deeper into each section:

 - [Core](EntityCore.md) — Represents the fundamental identity and state of the entity
 - [Tags](EntityTags.md) — Manage lightweight categorization and filtering of entities